GetResponse/sdk-php/docs/lib/client_debugging.md

 You can define your `Formatter` and `DebugDumper` classes to send debugs to systems like Elasticsearch or Sentry.

-* the custom `Formatter` should implement `Formatter interface` with the function: `format(Array $data)` - you can convert the collected data to any format you need.
+* the custom `Formatter` should implement `Formatter interface` with the function: `format(array $data)` - you can convert the collected data to any format you need.
 We supply `LineFormatter`, which gives you the plain text with intends in the results.
 * the custom `Dumper` should implement the `DebugDumper interface` with the function `dump($debug)` - you can implement your own class which sends `$debug` to any output you wish.
 We supply `DisplayDebugDumper` and `FileDebugDumper`.

 **Please note that the dumped content may contain sensitive data.**